microsoft/language-server-protocol/_specifications/lsp/3.17/language/semanticTokens.md

 - for faster rendering of the tokens in the user interface when a user opens a file.
 In this use cases servers should also implement the `textDocument/semanticTokens/full` request as well to allow for flicker free scrolling and semantic coloring of a minimap.
 - if computing semantic tokens for a full document is too expensive servers can only provide a range call.
 In this case the client might not render a minimap correctly or might even decide to not show any semantic tokens at all.

+A server is allowed to compute the semantic tokens for a broader range than requested by the client.
+However if the server does the semantic tokens for the broader range must be complete and correct.

 _Request_:

 <div class="anchorHolder"><a href="#semanticTokens_rangeRequest" name="semanticTokens_rangeRequest" class="linkableAnchor"></a></div>